-It is the underlying technology for a new classification system and a new class of information system called Functional Information System (FIS)™.
-The Locus Model and associated technology is covered by seven patents, with several patents pending.
+It is the underlying technology for a new classification system and a new type of information system called Functional Information System (FIS)™.
+The Locus Model and associated technology is covered by eight approved patents, with several patents pending.

-In January 2017, Locus launched the first public FIS-based web app: maps.locus, which features our proprietary functional maps.
+Locus's public FIS-based web app, maps.locus, features our proprietary functional maps.

 The functional map is a new coordinate-based visualization of economic and geographic data.

-Access functional information overlaid on geographical maps through Maps.locus overlays to interactively explore and analyze of the 15+ million public and private companies that comprise the US economy.
+Access functional information overlaid on geographical maps and interactively explore and analyze the 15+ million public and private companies that comprise the US economy at maps.locus.
 Visit maps.locus to see how the functional composition of your state, city, and zip code compares to others around the country.